av3000/av-docs/docs/system-design/software/nrwl-nx/nrwl-nx.md

 # NX - build system

 Nx is a powerful build system optimized for managing monorepos, and it's often used in organizations that manage large-scale projects.
+Helps to manage multiple projects like frontend and backend in a single organized repository.

+Nx organizes your monorepo into a workspace with `apps/` for applications and `libs/` for shared resources.
+This structure keeps everything clear, promotes reusability, and simplifies navigation.

+## Why NX?

+1. Unified workspace.
+Keeps our Angular, React, Node.js and other apps in one repo without chaos.
+FE and BE project under the same roof.

+2. Smart builds.
+Knows what to rebuild and what to skip, changing a small part of the code does not waste time rebuilding everything.

+3. Shared libraries.
+Share common utilities or components across your apps avoiding duplicate code and making updates faster.

+4. Code analysis.
+Analyzes code dependencies and shows how apps and libraries are connected.

+5. Powerful CLI and Extensions.
+Generate apps, libraries, and even CI/CD pipelines within a few commands.
+Plus supports tools like Jest, Cypress and ESLint.

 ---